Tenant Fees Ban June 2019

 Contents insurance is one such example.
 Previously letting agents required tenants to take out contents insurance as a condition of being given the tenancy.
 However, this is now strictly prohibited.

 This piece of legislation is extremely complex and could result in Letting Agents being fined so it is really important you get the correct advice early on.
+Avery Walters are able to provide advice for either residential or commercial landlords.
+Our team of specialist solicitors is on hand to help you resolve your landlord and tenant issues.
+Get in touch with Avery Walters today to speak with one of our team.

 Managing Director and Chair of the Leeds Property Association.